-First IB’s free checking account is a no-frills digital checking option.
+First Internet Bank’s free checking account is a no-frills digital checking option.

 You can open an account with as little as $25, and it comes with a Visa debit card, online and mobile bill pay, and your first order of checks for free.
 There’s no interest rate associated with the account, but it also doesn’t have a monthly maintenance fee.
 For basic checking needs, Free Checking should suffice.

 Interest Checking Account

 Interest Checking is an interest-bearing checking account with a $10 monthly maintenance fee.
 To get around it, you’ll need to maintain a monthly balance of at least $500.

 The main draw of this account is its annual percentage yield (APY), which currently sits at 0.50%.
 This is on the higher end for interest checking accounts, but you must maintain an average $500 balance to earn interest.